M0hamm27d/202277540-mohammedalrashid-assignment3/docs/technical-documentation.md

 Ensures usability across devices with the new interactive features.
 * **Logic:** Media queries and flexbox adjustments maintain readability and interactive accessibility.
 * **UX Benefit:** Users on tablets, phones, and desktops receive a consistent and optimized experience.

+### 8. Weather API Integration 🆕
+Real-time weather data displayed in the header card using the OpenWeatherMap API.
+* **Logic:** `fetch()` with `async/await` sends a request to the API.
+The response is parsed as JSON and temperature, description, and humidity are extracted.
+* **Error Handling:** HTTP 401 triggers a "Demo Mode" fallback.
+Network errors display "Offline".
+Both ensure the UI never breaks.

+### 9. Geolocation-Based City Detection 🆕
+The weather widget automatically detects the visitor's city.
+* **Logic:** `navigator.geolocation.getCurrentPosition()` retrieves the user's latitude and longitude.
+These coordinates are passed to the API as `lat` and `lon` parameters.
+* **Fallback:** If the user denies location access, the system defaults to Dhahran.

+### 10. Visitor Login & Persistence 🆕
+A welcome modal captures the visitor's name and gender on first visit.
+* **Logic:** On page load, JavaScript checks `localStorage` for `visitorName`.
+If absent, the modal is displayed.
+When submitted, name and gender are saved to `localStorage`.
+* **Greeting:** A personalized greeting (e.g., "Good afternoon, Mr. Mohammed") is dynamically created and prepended to the header.

+### 11. Animated CSS Pixel Art Weather Icons 🆕
+Custom pixel art icons represent weather conditions using the CSS `box-shadow` technique.
+* **Logic:** Each icon state (sunny, cloudy, rainy, snowy) is a separate CSS class applied to a `::before` pseudo-element.
+The `box-shadow` property paints individual 4×4px pixels with multi-tone shading.
+* **Independent Particles:** Rain drops and snowflakes are spawned as individual DOM elements via `spawnParticles()`, each with randomized `animation-delay` and `animation-duration` for independent movement.

+### 12. Weather Status → Icon Mapping 🆕
+The API description string is dynamically mapped to the correct pixel art class.
+* **Logic:** `updateWeatherUI()` checks the lowercase description for keywords like "clear", "cloud", "rain", "snow" and applies the corresponding CSS class (`sunny`, `cloudy`, `rainy`, `snowy`).

 ---